ketiko/dotfiles/README.md

 # Ryan Hansen's dotfiles

 These are my system configuration files.
-Currently tested on ubuntu linux.
+Currently tested on Ubuntu Linux and OS X.
 Inspired by [Ryan Bates](https://github.com/ryanb/dotfiles) dotfiles.
 I didn't want a dependency on ruby for the installation, so everything is straight bash.